 "One of the great liabilities of history is that all too many people fail to remain awake through great periods of social change.
 Every society has its protectors of status quo and it's fraternities of the indifferent who are notorious for sleeping through revolutions.
-Today, our very survival depends on our ability to stay awake, to adjust to new ideas, to remain vigilant and to face the challenge of change." - Martin Luther King Jr

-A functioning democracy requires an informed and active citizenry.
-Schools must teach civic engagement as a core subject, ensuring that students understands their rights, responsibilities, and the mechanisms of government, activism, and public accountability.
+Today, our very survival depends on our ability to stay awake, to adjust to new ideas, to remain vigilant and to face the challenge of change." - Martin Luther King Jr A functioning democracy requires an informed and active citizenry.
+Schools must teach civic engagement as a core subject, ensuring that students understand their rights, responsibilities, and the mechanisms of government, activism, and public accountability.

 A democracy is only as strong as its people's ability to participate in it.
-Yet, in many nations, particularly in the United States, civic education has been systematically gutted from public school curricula, leaving generations with little understanding of how their government functions, how laws are made, or how they can influence the system beyond casting a vote every few years.
+Yet, in many nations, particularly in the United States, civic education has been systematically gutted from public school curricula, leaving generations with little understanding of how their government functions, how laws are made, or how they can influence the system beyond casting a vote.
 The result is predictable: low voter turnout, political apathy, and a society easily manipulated by propaganda and corporate interests.
-Without civic literacy, democracy itself becomes an illusion-a stage performance in which the people have no real role beyond passive spectatorship.
+Without civic literacy, democracy becomes an illusion where people have no real role beyond passive spectatorship.

 The numbers speak for themselves.
-A 2018 survey by the Annenberg Public Policy Center found that only 26% of Americans could name all three branches of government, and 37% couldn't name a single First Amendment right.
-The Pew Research Center found that only 56% of eligible U.S. voters participated in the 2020 presidential election, and participation in midterm and local elections is often far lower what is right.
+A 2018 survey by the Annenberg Public Policy Center found that 74% of Americans couldn't name all three branches of government, and 37% couldn't name a single First Amendment right.
+The Pew Research Center found that only 56% of eligible U.S. voters participated in the 2020 presidential election, and participation in midterm and local elections is far lower.

+Meanwhile, trust in institutions continues to plummet.
+The Edelman Trust Barometer found that less than 40% of Americans trust the government to do what is right.
 The disconnect is clear: people feel powerless because they were never taught how to wield power in the first place.

-Meanwhile, trust in institutions continues to plummet.
-The Edelman Trust Barometer found that less than 40% of Americans trust the government to do